alex-antonison/health-etl-data-platform/README.md

 #### Managed Services

-1. *AWS Database Migration Service* This is a fully managed AWS service that allows for migrating data from a source database to a target location, whether that is a database or S3.
+1. **AWS Database Migration Service** This is a fully managed AWS service that allows for migrating data from a source database to a target location, whether that is a database or S3.
 Being that the timeliness requirement is only once every 24 hours, this solution would not make sense.
 However, if down the road there is a desire to ingest data more frequently, this could be an option.
-2. *Fivetran* Fivetran is the most fully featured Extract-Load vendor in the space providing a streamlined user experience moving data between source-to-target.
+2. **Fivetran** Fivetran is the most fully featured Extract-Load vendor in the space providing a streamlined user experience moving data between source-to-target.
 However, it is also the most expensive.
 Being that the given use case is from an internal application and not complicated, Fivetran is perhaps not the best option

 #### Open Source

-1. *Airbyte* Airbyte is a great open source option for Extract-Load as it supports a wide variety of sources and destinations.
+1. **Airbyte** is a great open source option for Extract-Load as it supports a wide variety of sources and destinations.
 However, it is not python-centric and requires hosting it as a separate service.
-2. *data-load-tool (dlt)* dltHub is another great open source option for Extract-Load and while it is less featured than Airbyte, being that it is a python package it is easier to integrate into existing python data pipelines.
+2. **data-load-tool (dltHub)** is another great open source option for Extract-Load and while it is less featured than Airbyte, being that it is a python package it is easier to integrate into existing python data pipelines.

 #### Extract Load Data Conclusion